3D braided fabrics: Properties

 3D braids show improved mechanical and structural properties.
 An important characteristic of 3D braids is their ability to form a variety of complex shapes; the direct manufacturing of complex structural shapes helps to eliminate the process of cutting to form joints, overlaps, and splices.
 3D braided fabrics have high torsional stability and structural integrity.

-Manufacturing Techniques
+Manufacturing techniques

 A track plate is kept at the bottom of the machine.
 Packages, which supply axial yarns, are kept beneath the track plate.
 Bobbins are mounted on the carrier, which is pushed by horn gears over the track plate.
 Braiding yarns are fed from these bobbins.
 The relative motion of the braiding yarns and the axial yarn determines the pattern and the structure of the braid.

-The 3D braiding process is a minor modification of 2D braiding process, where the standing ends are added to the braiding yarns that are moving.
+The 3D braiding process is a minor modification of the 2D braiding process, where the standing ends are added to the braiding yarns that are moving.
 The most important 3D braiding techniques are discussed below.